FAST & FREE SHIPPING

 • Relocate the plant to a new area with different light or humidity levels.

-• Modify its watering schedule based on the plant’s response to the environmental changes.
+• Adjust its watering schedule based on its response to the new environment.

 For overwatered plants or those suffering from root rot, water therapy can help by giving the roots time to recover.
 This involves placing the plant’s roots in clean water to remove excess moisture and stimulate recovery.

 • Why Do It?
-Water therapy can allow waterlogged roots to heal in a controlled environment and encourage new root growth.
+Water therapy allows waterlogged roots to heal and encourages new growth.

-• Risks: Some plants do not tolerate extended periods in water, so only attempt this with species that can handle short-term water immersion.
+• Risks: Some plants do not tolerate extended periods in water, so attempt this only with species that can handle short-term immersion.

 • Steps:

-• Gently remove the plant from its pot, rinse the roots, and place them in a container of clean water.
+• Gently remove the plant from its pot, rinse the roots, and place them in clean water.

 • Change the water regularly and monitor for signs of recovery.

-• Take cuttings from healthy stems or leaves and root them in water or soil, depending on the species.
+• How to Propagate: Take cuttings from healthy stems or leaves and root them in water or soil, depending on the species.

 Conclusion